-Whether it's called definition, initiation, PID (project initiation document), business case or whatever, all the important decisions happen in their initial stages - many of these decisions will have a great influence of over the project's success.
+Whether it's called definition, initiation, PID (project initiation document), business case or whatever, all the most important project decisions happen in the initial stages - many of these decisions will have a great influence on the project's success.
 It is also the point where we have maximum opportunity to influence any aspect of the project and to sow the seeds of success as opposed to something far less attractive.

 One of the biggest challenges and most important tasks the project manager will do is to get all stakeholder groups to engage openly and effectively during this stage (and to commit the level of effort / input which is required) - any project that is struggling to achieve this should consider very seriously whether it can proceed to the next stages, if this issue cannot be resolved.

 And this is a massive point - rushing through or skimping the activities of communicating and agreeing unambiguously what the objectives / outcomes/ key requirements / expectations with all stakeholders will not ultimately save time or effort - but without doubt it will significantly raise the probability of serious issues downstream.
 Neither should asking fundamental questions ever be looked upon as a weakness - (i.e. "if I have to ask a question I may appear I do not know/ understand the answer").
 Make no assumptions whatsoever, especially concerning the goals of the project.